trinodb/trino/docs/src/main/sphinx/develop/client-protocol.md

     `X-Trino-Set-Schema`.
 * - `X-Trino-Time-Zone`
   - The timezone for query processing.
-Defaults to the timezone of the Trino clusßter, and not the timezone of the client.
+Defaults to the timezone of the Trino cluster, and not the timezone of the client.
 * - `X-Trino-Language`
   - The language to use when processing the query and formatting results, formatted as a Java `Locale` string, e.g., `en-US` for US English.
 The